blakerouse/ssh-mcp/README.md

 ## Limitations

-- Remote hosts must be Linux-based (OS detection commands assume Linux)
 - SSH agent support is Unix-only (SSH_AUTH_SOCK) - password and key file authentication work on all platforms
+- Remote hosts can be Linux or Windows (automatic OS detection)

 ## How to Setup